cnolan3/Cicada-16/HardwareSpec/Interrupts.md

 - **Cartridge Header Flag**: The "Interrupt Mode" bit is set to `1`.
 - **Console Boot Behavior**: The boot ROM reads this flag and performs two actions:
-  1. It sets a hardware latch that re-routes the CPU's interrupt vector lookups to a fixed location in Work RAM Bank 0 (WRAM0): **`0xC000 - 0xC01F`**.
+  1. It sets a hardware latch that re-routes the CPU's interrupt vector lookups to a fixed location in Work RAM Bank 0 (WRAM0): **`0xBFE0 - 0xBFFF`**.
-  2. It uses the DMA controller to automatically copy the 32-byte vector table from the cartridge ROM (`0x0060`) to WRAM (`0xC000`) as a default starting point.
+  2. It uses the DMA controller to automatically copy the 32-byte vector table from the cartridge ROM (`0x0060`, mapped to `0x4060` during boot) to WRAM (`0xBFE0`) as a default starting point.
 - **Flexibility**: Because the interrupt table is in RAM, the game can overwrite any of these vector addresses at any time to point to different handler routines, allowing for dynamic, state-based interrupt handling.

 ---